 - Detoxification – for individuals with a severe type of AUD, detox might be the first step towards recovery.
 Here, you will be put through a treatment that is medically managed to stop your drinking habit and to give your body enough time to get rid of the addictive substance.
 This usually takes around two to seven days and might require you to take in sedatives to prevent agonizing withdrawal symptoms and cravings for the substance.

-- Since Alcohol Use Disorder is a disease, certain medications are also used as part of a typical AUD treatment process.
+- Medications – Since alcohol use disorder is a disease; certain medications are also used as part of a typical AUD treatment process.
 Although these medications will not, in any essence, cure the addiction, they will make drinking less enjoyable by generating feelings of nausea and headaches so that you will stop consuming it eventually in the future.
-A few of the commonly used medications for Alcohol Use Disorders are Disulfiram, Naltrexone, and Acamprosate.
+A few of the commonly used medications for alcohol use disorders are Disulfiram, Naltrexone, and Acamprosate.
 Disulfiram will make you sick when you consume alcohol.
 Naltrexone will prevent the “high” feeling that you get from drinking, and Acamprosate will help you deal with cravings.

 - Continuing support – a good treatment program will not just stop after you complete the necessary program.
 It will also extend its support after the treatment period to ensure that you stay sober, manage relapses, and cope with the lifestyle changes.
 This support may include medical and psychological care and can be provided through support groups.